 Meet our Center for the Arts Executive Director...Cristy Dunn

 Cristy received a B.A. in Mathematics with a minor in Art History from East Tennessee State University in 1998.
 She spent more than ten years teaching high school Mathematics then Art in Carter and Johnson County schools.
 During her time as a teacher, Cristy received numerous awards, including a Crystal Apple award, Unaka High School Teacher of the Year, SADD club Teacher of the Year and Kiwanis/Kids First Teacher of the Year awards.
-Cristy has a special interest in inclusion for special education students, and her experience in the field of Mathematics proves useful in implementing STEAM integration programming.
-She serves as Vice President of Johnson County Arts Council, Co-Chair of the Long Journey Home Board, and a member of Johnson County JAM Board of Directors.
-She is also a member of National Art Education Association and American Women Artists.
+Cristy has a special interest in inclusion for special education students, and her experience in the field of Mathematics proves useful in implementing STEAM integration programming. co-chair of the Long Journey Home advisory board, and a member of Johnson County JAM Board of Directors.
+She is also a member of the International Guild of Realim, Tennesseeans for the Arts and American Women Artists.

 As an artist, Cristy creates paintings and murals that tell the stories of Makers and of the power of the Arts to uplift the human spirit.
 Her traditional oil portraits incorporate the techniques of the old masters.
 Glazes create light filled surfaces.
 Silver leaf adds an ethereal element.
 In her current series, Makers, Cristy explores the sacred realm that a person enters when he is intensely involved in creating.
 "When someone sees my work I want them to feel a connection to the sacredness within us all."